luisschwab/luisschwab.net/src/content/blog/from-dice-to-address/index.md

 a coin just as well; we'll use dice throws `🎲`.

-To create a key with enough entropy (ie: hard to guess), we want around `256 bits`.
-Since a dice has 6 possible values, a single throw contributes `log2 6 = 2.58 bits` of entropy, so we'll do 100 throws to get a little over `256 bits`.
+To create a key with enough entropy (ie: hard to guess), we want around _256 bits_.
+Since a dice has 6 possible values, a single throw contributes $\log_26 \approx 2.58$ bits of entropy, so from 100 we can source a little over _256 bits_.
 You should get something like this:

 ```